 4. After activating your TP-Link ID, come back to the TP-Link Cloud page to log in.
-The first-time login TP-Link ID will be bound automatically to your cloud router as an Admin.
+The TP-Link ID used to log in to the router for the first time will be automatically bound as an Admin.

-- To learn more about the Admin and User TP-Link ID, refer to Manage the User TP-Link IDs. - · Once the router is bound to your TP-Link ID, you need to log in to the router with the TP-Link ID. - You can register another TP-Link ID via the Tether APP.
-Please refer to Manage the Router via the TP-Link Tether App to install the app and register a new one - If you want to unbind the admin TP-Link ID from your router, please go to Basic > TP-Link Cloud, click Unbind in the Device Information section.
+- To learn more about the Admin and User TP-Link ID, refer to Manage the User TP-Link IDs. - Once the router is bound to your TP-Link ID, you need to log in to the router with the TP-Link ID. - You can register another TP-Link ID via the Tether APP.
+Please refer to Manage the Router via TP-Link Tether App to install the app and register a new one - If you want to unbind the admin TP-Link ID from your router, please go to Basic > TP-Link Cloud, click Unbind in the Device Information section.

-5. 2.
+6. 2.
 Change Your TP-Link ID Information

-Follow the steps below to modify your TP-Link ID as needed.
+Follow the steps below to change your email address and password of your TP-Link ID as needed.

 - 1. Visit http://tplinkwifi.net, and log in with your TP-Link ID. - 2.
-Go to Basic > TP-Link Cloud, and focus on the Account Information section. - To change your email address - 1.
+Go to Basic > TP-Link Cloud, and focus on the Account Information section. - To change your email address: - 1.
 Click Mehind the Email. - 2.
 Enter the password of your TP-Link ID, then a new email address.
 And click Save.